Leave a Message

 This is obviously something you should do but it's not just simply your weekly cleaning routine.
 This is the time to clean your house or condo like you've never cleaned before.
 Buyers will look everywhere including the tracks of sliding doors and windows, the underside of window blinds, the top of the ceiling fans, and behind corners and doors.
 If you don't think you can tackle the job, it's time to hire a cleaning crew to do it for you.

-#2.
-Check the odors.
+2. Check the Odors

 Have a trusted friend or even your real estate agent give you an honest opinion on what your house smells like.
 If there are pets, cigarettes, a musty or mildew smell, buyers will instantly since this and head on out.